team-charlie-dev/CultureGO/README.md

-# team-charlie
+# CultureGO

-This is team charlie's application.
-Further information will come shortly.
+This is a webapp that recommends cultural sights in Stockholm.
+The project was created in the II1305 Project Course in Information and Communication Technology at KTH.

 Team members:
 Reza Hosseini